 Colorado’s new car dealers are vibrant, dynamic and immersed in their communities.
 They provide jobs and careers to more than 43,000 people throughout the state, which represented $2.5 billion in total compensation to Colorado residents in 2019.

 Regulatory and compliance changes are routinely shared with our dealer members, making it easier for them to stay on top of local and state policy issues that can affect their businesses and their buyers.

 Education keeps dealers and their key leaders current with industry best practices and the ever-changing compliance landscape.
 Topics range from title clerk training to advertising and compliance issues, updating dealers and general managers on the effects of new legislation and digital marketing.

-Events cover the gamut from the Denver Auto Show (and its own related events) to industry economic forecasts, NextGen meetings, the annual Golf Event, regional dealer meetings and a wide range of other events throughout the year — all designed to keep dealers engaged with and connected to one another.
+Events cover the gamut from The Denver Auto Show (including the Innovative Dealer Summit, Preview Gala and Automotive Career Fair) to industry economic forecasts, NextGen meetings, the annual Golf Event, regional dealer meetings and a wide range of other events throughout the year.
+All CADA events are designed to keep dealers engaged with, and connected to, one another.

 Committees & Groups

-Members can become more deeply involved and make an impact on their businesses and industry through CADA Committees & Groups.
-Committees range from the Executive Committee, which includes the five officers of the Board, to the Legislative Policy Committee, Member Services Committee, Denver Auto Show Committee and the NextGen Leadership Club.
+Members can become more deeply involved and make a difference on their businesses and industry through CADA Committees & Groups.
+Committees range from the Executive Committee, which comprises the five officers of the Board; to the Legislative Policy Committee; Member Services Committee; Denver Auto Show Committee and the NextGen Leadership Club.